 In our ongoing series on Leading through a crisis for a healthier future, we dive into the various aspects of our crisis management framework.
 This week, we explore a key step that will ensure leaders can manage the shift back to some level of normalcy more effectively – looking at the opportunity in data and meaningful metrics.

 Leaders must prepare for the changes that have occurred since the start of the crisis, understanding what the new normal looks like and championing the positives that have come out of this experience.
 To enable this, we must have all the necessary information at hand to properly execute change and reduce the probability of errors.
 However, an overload of information becomes distracting rather than helpful.

 Focusing on the data that matters

-Here are three key areas for leaders to focus efforts and ensure a streamlined strategy around getting back to business:
+Here are three key areas for Australian business leaders to focus efforts and ensure a streamlined strategy around getting back to business:

 - Understanding what the workforce will look like.
 The way we work and manage the workforce has changed dramatically, with most companies shifting to an almost entirely remote model during the crisis.
 We now understand that the future of our teams will be more hybrid in nature.
 Greater work location flexibility is likely to be a part of our new normal.
 The data from this crisis will help leaders challenge previous thinking around what can and cannot be done remotely and how roles can have flexibility and work outside the traditional business model.
 Now is the time to create a framework to bring these insights into the standard way of working.